wokalski/Distraction-Free-Xcode-plugin/README.md

 ##Contributing

 Check out issues page for exisitng issues or create one.
 If you consider contributing please do pay attention to code style.
-You should follow exisitng style conventions.
-If you are in trouble check out [NY Times' objc. ](https://github.com/NYTimes/objective-c-style-guide) They are more or less compliant with this project.
+You should follow the style conventions of existing code.
+If you are in trouble check out [NY Times' objc. ](https://github.com/NYTimes/objective-c-style-guide) This project is more or less compliant with them.

-##Support

-I'm planning to support this project and update for ongoing versions of Xcode.
+**If you create an issue please add a note about Xcode version**.
+Please do not duplicate issues.
+If you are *really* concerned about certain issue, comment it.